Imagine you could literally peek into the minds of your customers and prospects!

 3 Essential CRM Metrics for Measuring Marketing Effectiveness

-Following are key metrics for measuring and enhancing your marketing performance.
+The following are key metrics for measuring and enhancing your marketing performance.

-Lead Generation Rate:
+1. Lead Generation Rate

 This is the percentage of visitors who become leads after interacting with your marketing content.
 This metric shows how well you capture your target audience’s attention and interest and generate qualified leads.